top of page

 Waterfield & Fielder recorded and self-released “Trouble In Time” in 2021, to national and international acclaim, radio play throughout the US, most notably on NPR’s World Cafe, Seattle’s KEXP and in the UK, Scotland, Wales, Australia, England & Korea.
 Described as “poignant and emotionally soaring” by No Depression, with favorable reviews in American Songwriter, The Alternate Root, Sing Out!
 Radio Magazine, & glowing international reviews in The Netherlands, Croatia & Spain.

 Waterfield’s most recent September 2021 solo release, “New Skies”, with production by Fielder, landed in the #3 Most Added at NACC Folk Chart, and made its way into the NACC Top 25 Folk Album Chart.
-The duo plan to begin work on a new record fall of 2021 and hope to tour nationally in 2022.

 The Longer Story